How Depression And Emotions Cause The Weight Gain

 Depression Medication

-Those who take a depression medication may gain body weight.
-Medications work well in helping those suffering from depression, but one of the pesky side effects is often a weight gain.
-You can discuss the weight gain with your doctor and decide if switching to another medication can help.
+Those who take medication for depression may put on weight.
+These medicines are effective in helping those who suffer from depression, but one downside is often weight gain.
+You should talk to your doctor about the weight gain and explore whether switching to another medication can help.

 Nutrition